joshpoll/bluefish-docs/classic/docs/tutorial-diagrams/bluefish-3.md

 ## Customizing the Layout

 Since layouts are just components, we can let users customize them as well!
-However, rather than letting users provide arbitrary components as above, we'll restrict them to a specific subset of layouts we've chosen.
+Just as above, we'll write some thin wrappers around existing components (this time they're layout components).
+Notice that we don't have to restrict users to this set!
+They can pass in their own as long as they conform to the internal specification.

 ```tsx live noInline
 const MyConnector = forwardRef(function _MyConnector(props, ref) {